Michigan coach Jim Harbaugh banned from final 3 regular-season games over sign-stealing allegations

 Harbaugh has denied any knowledge of an improper scouting scheme in his program.
 Michigan warned earlier this week that it was prepared to take possible legal action if the conference punished the program before a full investigation; the NCAA and the Big Ten are both looking into the claims.

-Getting a court order could prove difficult before Saturday's game; Friday is the recognized federal holiday for Veteran’s Day and courts were closed and Michigan noted that in its response.
+“To ensure fairness in the process, we intend to seek a court order, together with Coach Harbaugh, preventing this disciplinary action from taking effect,” Michigan said.

-“To ensure fairness in the process, we intend to seek a court order, together with Coach Harbaugh, preventing this disciplinary action from taking effect,” it said.
+Getting a court order could prove difficult before Saturday's game; Friday is the recognized federal holiday for Veteran’s Day and courts were closed.
+Miihigan accused the Big Ten of trying to “thwart” its plan to seek immediate help from a judge.

 The Big Ten said the school had violated its sportsmanship policy by conducting "an impermissible, in-person scouting operation over multiple years" that resulted in "an unfair competitive advantage that compromised the integrity of competition."
 As a result, the Big Ten said Michigan must play without Harbaugh against the Nittany Lions (8-1) this weekend, next week at Maryland and in the annual showdown game against rival and No. 3 Ohio State two weeks from now.
 While Harbaugh is allowed at practices and other activities, he cannot be "present at the game venue."